Dereksh/Auction/README.md

 This seems strange on the surface — after all, when you’re bidding on a pair of ice skates on eBay, you express your bid using the full amount.
 If you bid $70, and someone else bids $80, you don’t bid “$20” to outbid them.
 You would probably type “$90” in the input field.
 This is where it’s important to recognize the separation of concerns between the contract and the UI.
 Ideally, the UI is responsible for smoothing over this oddity; the contract’s job is simply to ensure that the business logic is executed securely and correctly, even if that business logic seems a little bit strange to human intuition.

 So what does our placeBid() function look like?
-I don’t want to waste words here dissecting every line of the business logic, since the goal of this article is to address broader architectural patterns and concerns.
-For those interested in fine-grained detail, I’ve tried to annotate the code with comments where appropriate.
+We don’t want to waste words here dissecting every line of the business logic, since the goal of this project is to address broader architectural patterns and concerns.
+For those interested in fine-grained detail, we have tried to annotate the code with comments where appropriate.

 ![comments1](Images/comments1.png)
 ![comments2](Images/comments2.png)

-We’re handling several cases here:
+We are handling several scenarios here:
 A user has sent an amount that isn’t sufficient, in which case we throw.
 A user has sent an amount that’s higher than highestBindingBid but not higher than highestBid , in which case we simply increase highestBindingBid.
 A user has sent an amount that’s higher than highestBid, in which case they become the new highestBidder.